donnymays/anagrams/README.md

 - In terminal/command line, navigate into the directory where you would like to create a new Ruby project.
 - Clone this project using the 'git clone <filename>' command in terminal/command line while in the desired directory.
 - Navigate to the cloned folder and run 'bundle' in your command line to download gem dependencies.
 - Run 'ruby anagram_script.rb' in the terminal while still in the root directory of the new project.
-Answer the command propts that appear in the terminal.
+Answer the command prompts that appear in the terminal.

 ## Description
 _This is a project for Week 1 of the Ruby block of Epicodus.
 Prompt can be seen below._